HeartStrings FiberArts

 Be careful to not wrap the lifeline thread around the knitting needle, and do not insert the lifeline thread through any markers.
 The lifeline thread when inserted properly will travel from stitch to stitch just below the knitting needle.

-Inserting a lifeline
+Inserting a knitting lifeline

-I am using a tapestry needle threaded with the crochet thread to insert my lifeline through the stitches.
-Notice how I have slid the stitches to the center part of the circular needle where the cable allows extra space to insert the tapestry needle.
+I am using a tapestry needle threaded with the crochet thread to insert my knitting lifeline through the stitches.
+Notice how I slid the stitches to the center part of the circular needle where the cable allows extra space to insert the tapestry needle.

 Step 3: Check position of lifeline and resume knitting.

-Pull the lifeline thread out to each side of the row, leaving a good amount of length hanging down before cutting - you don't want the lifeline to be too short and accidentally come out of the row when you resume knitting.
+Pull the knitting lifeline thread out to each side of the row, leaving a good amount of length hanging down before cutting - you don't want the lifeline to be too short and accidentally come out of the row when you resume knitting.

 When you resume knitting, remember to be careful to not catch the lifeline in with the new stitches you make.
-The lifeline will stay behind and hopefully be enough to thwart any disasters.
+The knitting lifeline will stay behind and hopefully be enough to thwart any disasters.
 I sort of think of it as "insurance".

 the lifeline in place